Back to Insights

 What information is typically requested from the employer?

 Wage garnishment orders usually involve a set of employment status and compensation questions for the employer to answer.
-These questions may include whether the employee (as judgment debtor) is currently employed, how frequently the employee is paid, and the amount of pay.
+These questions may include whether the employee (as judgment debtor) is currently employed, how often the employee is paid, and the amount of pay.
 The order also usually directs the employer to calculate the withholding amount, based on a withholding formula that takes various factors into consideration.

 If an employer does not employ the judgment debtor, the employer should respond as such.
-If the employer does employ the judgment debtor, then a full response is required – following by legally compliant wage withholding and corresponding remittance to the judgment creditor.
+If the employer does employ the judgment debtor, then a full response is required—followed by legally compliant wage withholding and corresponding remittance to the judgment creditor.
 Either way, the employer needs to make sure that response is correctly submitted as required by the court and doing so may warrant attorney involvement.

 How much should employers withhold for wage garnishments?

 State and federal law strictly limit the amounts that are to be withheld for wage garnishments, essentially to not unduly strain an employee’s finances.
 The court order should provide a formula for calculating the withholding amount.
-For example, Illinois law limits the amount that can be withheld to (1) no more than 15% of the debtor’s gross income before taxes or deductions, or (2) the amount of earnings minus deductions required by law exceeds 45 times the Illinois minimum wage.[1]
+For example, Illinois law limits the amount that can be withheld to (1) no more than 15% of the debtor’s gross income before taxes or deductions, or (2) the amount of earnings minus deductions required by law that exceeds 45 times the Illinois minimum wage.[2]

 As part of an employer’s legal compliance, it should notify the employee of such wage garnishment action.
 To the extent an employee may thereafter object to the wage garnishment, such matter may be addressed through the underlying court proceeding or potentially through the employer’s corrections in the court garnishment form as warranted.